-The room set up like a fancy studio apartment with the bed on one side.
-The other side has a small living room set-up and the bathroom.
+The room is set up like a fancy studio apartment with the bed on one side and a small living room set-up and bathroom on the other side.
 It opens up to a balcony where you’ll likely be watching the sunset every evening while lounging on one of the outdoor chairs.

 Like most luxury hotels, the bed is ultra comfortable with crisp white sheets.
 The shower is huge with a luxurious shower head located overhead and hand-held shower wand.
 The bathtub is surrounded by shutters so that you can open them up to check out the view while you have a soak.

 Can we talk about the Malin and Goetz products?
 Can we also talk about the wonderful staff who realized I was hoarding all of the teeny bottles and put out extra sets for me?
 Now that’s what I call service.

 You also have access to a small fridge and a dinky coffee maker that we didn’t end up using.
 Unfortunately, water is not free so you will have to call room service or purchase bottles from one of the restaurants.

 Most of the overwater bungalows are the same size.
 The prices variation depends on a few factors such as location, view, and bed size.
 Some of the bungalows have a see-through floor so you can watch the ocean life from your room.
 Most have a ladder so that you have direct access to the water.

 Those with extra dough may opt for an expansive villa on a private island located in the middle of the resort.
 However, we were not those people so you will have to look for another hotel review for more info on that.

 There are four restaurants on the resort property.